the rock harmonica masterpiece

 A: Most of the Mustang amps are out of production now; the Mustang I, the smallest amp in the series, is the only one still in production, so if you want to buy new it has to be a Mustang I, which is not loud enough for a performance unless it’s in your bedroom.
 The Mustang I and Mini are fine for recording, practice, and light jamming; the same could be said of the Mustang II, which is a little bigger and louder, but (like the Mustang I) lacks important features for performance (such as a display that tells you what sound is up), as well as minimum essential pro features like a line-out and FX loop.

 If you plan to gig with the amp then the best choices are the Mustang III and Mustang IV, both of which are readily available in good to great condition on the used market at prices ranging from $200-250 for the Mustang III and $300-400 for the Mustang IV.
 (Check eBay, guitarcenter.com, and so on.)
 The Mustang III has one 12″ speaker and 100 watts, the Mustang IV two 12″ speakers and 150 watts.
 The Mustang V has 150 watts and requires an external speaker cab, i.e. it’s the amp head only.
 All three have pro features like an external FX loop and XLR line outs for connection to a PA or recording console.
 If you’re willing to consider a two-piece setup and want the biggest Mustang rig you can get, the Mustang V with matching Mustang V stereo 4×12 speaker cab is a good and very economical choice at about $400 in great condition.
 If you want maximum power in a self-contained package, the Mustang IV is tops.
 If you want something a little more compact with the ability to connect to the PA for more grunt, get the Mustang III.
 Make sure to get the v.2 version of any Mustang.
+The previous version of the Mustangs suffered from certain audible electronic glitches that were fixed in the v.2 series of these amps.
+We repeat: Make sure to get the v.2 version of any Mustang.

 We don’t advise buying a Mustang I or II (or Mini) unless you’re sure you’re going to be using it to play at home only.
 If that’s the case, the Mustang II is louder and not much bigger, and only a little more expensive used.
 You’ll be heard at more garage jams with that amp.
-But the Mustang I takes up less space in your studio or bedroom, anId is certainly loud enough for either, so if that’s where you’re planning to play it, that might be the way to go.
+But the Mustang I takes up less space in your studio or bedroom, and is certainly loud enough for either, so if that’s where you’re planning to play it, that might be the way to go.

 Click here if you’re ready to order!